 CbC Reporting Database

-The CbC reporting database released on December 5th lists implementation information for various countries:
+The CbC reporting database released on December 5th lists implementation information for various countries or regions:

-- Whether the country has primary CbC reporting law in effect.
+- Whether the country or region has primary CbC reporting law in effect.

-- Whether the country has secondary CbC reporting law in effect.
+- Whether the country or region has secondary CbC reporting law in effect.

 - First fiscal year for CbC reporting rules in effect.